ComDrive: Comfort-Oriented End-to-End Autonomous Driving: Introduction

-Furthermore, the key reason for the \textbf{\textit{uncomfortable}} predicted trajectories is the suboptimal trajectory scorer's inability to achieve lifelong evaluation and the absence of universal metrics to measure trajectory comfort.
-Recent studies have revealed that learning-based scorers are inferior to rule-based scorers in closed-loop scenarios \citep{dauner2023parting}, while the latter suffers from limited generalization due to their reliance on hand-crafted post-processing.
-Other researchers have explored the use of Vision-Language Models (VLMs) \citep{shao2024lmdrive,sima2023drivelm,xu2024drivegpt4} to perceive the motion and traffic representation of surrounding agents to decide the next movement.
-However, directly employing VLMs as driving decision-makers poses challenges related to poor interpretability and severe hallucinations \citep{xu2024hallucination}.
-To address these issues, we propose a novel trajectory scorer and universal comfort metric that combines the interpretability of rule-based scorers with the adaptability of VLMs to adjust driving styles (\textit{i.e., aggressive or conservative}) for lifelong evaluation.
+Moreover, the suboptimal trajectory selection stems from the trajectory scorer's limitations and the absence of a universal comfort metric.
+Recent studies have revealed that learning-based scorers are inferior to rule-based scorers in closed-loop scenarios \cite{dauner2023parting}, while the latter suffers from limited generalization due to their reliance on hand-crafted post-processing.
+Other researchers have explored the use of Vision-Language Models (VLMs) \cite{shao2024lmdrive,sima2023drivelm,mao2023gpt} to perceive the motion of surrounding agents to decide the next movement.
+However, directly employing VLMs as driving decision-makers poses challenges related to poor interpretability and severe hallucinations \cite{xu2024hallucination}.
+To address these issues, we propose a novel dual-stream adaptive trajectory scorer and universal comfort metric (Fig. \ref{fig:head}) that combines the interpretability of rule-based scorers with the adaptability of VLMs to dynamically adjust driving styles (\textit{i.e., aggressive or conservative}) for continuous evaluation.